mjgilfus/JPFP2/README.md

 #### Tasks

-- [ ] Write a component to display a list of all tasks (at least their names)
+- [ ] Write a component to display a list of all tasks (at least their titles)
 - [ ] Write a tasks sub-reducer (slice) to manage tasks in your Redux store
 - [ ] Display the all-tasks component when the url matches `/tasks`